DashCampbell/ili9488-rs/README.md

 > A platform agnostic driver to interface with the ILI9488 TFT
 > LCD display

+> This is a fork of [ili9431-rs](https://github.com/yuri91/ili9341-rs) that was coverted to an ILI9488 driver

+> For an alternative ILI9488 driver, checkout [mipidsi](https://github.com/almindor/mipidsi)

 ## What works

 - Putting pixels on the screen